 We have the tools to end deaths from malaria

-Malaria deaths in Africa are down by 33% in the last six years, but we must expand access to existing tools and develop new ones to win this fight.
+Since 2000, malaria mortality rates have fallen 58% among children under the age of five, but we must expand access to existing tools and develop new ones to win this fight.

 Rapid-diagnostic tests (RDTs) are expanding the world’s ability to confirm malaria cases in remote settings, ensuring that people get the right treatment when and where they need it.